-When mounting a tv do you need a stud?
+When Mounting a TV do you need a stud?

 TVs have become thinner in size but significantly better in image quality, more and more people are wall-mounting their televisions.
 Mounting your TV on the wall may give your living room a sleek, modern look, but it is far from just screwing the bracket into the wall.
 One common question that comes up during this process is: Do you really need a stud when mounting a TV?
 Let’s drill down and get an end to this once and for all.